hackerwins/homepage-old/docs/js-sdk.md

 console.log(root.obj.arr); // [1,2]
 ```

-#### Subscribing document events
+#### Subscribing Document events

-A document is modified by changes generated remotely or locally in Yorkie.
-When the document is modified, change events occur and we can subscribe to it using `document.subscribe`.
+A Document is modified by changes generated remotely or locally in Yorkie.
+When the Document is modified, change events occur, to which we can subscribe using `document.subscribe`.
 Here, we can do post-processing such as repaint in the application using the `path` of the change events.

 ```javascript
 doc.subscribe((event) => {